-Khloe Terae Shows Skin In Bed For Booty ‘Appreciation’ Post
+Khloe Terae Shows Skin In Bed For Booty 'Appreciation' Post

 "Absolutely dreamwoman," another comment read with a red heart, fire, and heart eye face.

-“Very beautiful and breathtaking and gorgeous,” a third person wrote.
+"Very beautiful and breathtaking and gorgeous," a third user wrote.

 "You are delightfully beautiful!" another commented with three sparkles and three blue hearts.